ninesl/mindtick/README.md

 If your `$PATH` variables are setup correctly *(will be by default)* run `mindtick` in a new terminal window to ensure Mindtick was installed correctly.

-NOTE: ANSI color escape codes are used to color code tags and messages in Mindtick.
-Make sure you are using a terminal that supports this type of text rendering (the default Windows Powershell and Command Prompt do not) It works great in the integrated VSCode terminal!

 ## Why make this instead of a todo.txt?

 I made this project because I have been having difficulties when I'm explaining to my non-technical clients what I've been working on.